-You can work gigs off of craigslist to earn extra cash in the mean time until you reach your goals.
-My experience has been that working gigs from craigslist most of the time feels more like you are doing someone a favor, than doing work.
+Of course if you want some extra cash you can work gigs off of Craigslist until you have reached your goals.
+My experience has been that working gigs from craigslist the majority of the time feels more like you are doing someone a favor than working a job.
 It’s not the same as being locked up in Job.

-Just up and quitting your job takes balls, not because it’s a huge risk, but it will make all your fears rise to the surface to where you have to deal with them.
-This will make you mentally and emotionally stronger than most after you’ve dealt with them.
+Just up and quitting your job takes balls, not because it’s a huge risk, but it will make all your fears rise to the surface where you have to deal with them head on.
+This experience will make you mentally and emotionally stronger than most.

-Fuck or ignore people who will put fear in your heart by telling you to have something lined up, just in case.
+Fuck or ignore people who will try to put fear in your heart by telling you to have something lined up, just in case.
 They don’t want you to be free, or they don’t know any better.
-In either case, they are living in, and coming from a place of their own fears.
+In either case, their mindset is a result of what they’ve been indoctrinated to believe, and their opinion comes from a place stemmed from fear.